Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-06-19-questions-around-web-components.markdown

 <h2 class="blog-subtitle">Conclusion</h2>

 You could argue this article is a little unfair to Web Components as it sounds like I expect them to be the answer to all these problems.
 I don't.
 Many of them are entirely outside their scope.

-I do feel like they offer a focal point though, an opportunity for reflection on how the rest of the web ecosystem is ready to support them, and a few missing pieces.
+I found myself drifting into the world of CSS and dependencies quite often as they seemed the most pressing to me.
+There are also many more questions I have that I didn't write about and I'm sure more questions that those reading this will have.
+It's important these are exposed.

-The requirement for Web Components to be independent and portable is ultimately what brings these discussions to the forefront and will be key to their success.
-The benefits of Web Components: true scoping for CSS, the ability to share code in a framework agnostic manner, their composability, are all features that developers have needed for a long time and which will enhance the web experience if done properly.
-It feels like a coming of age time for the web but their are outstanding problems which require resolutions in order for the web to move forward cleanly.
+The requirement for Web Components to be independent and portable is ultimately what brings these discussions to the forefront.
+Their benefits are real: true scoping for CSS, the ability to share code in a framework agnostic manner, their composability, are all features that developers have needed for a long time.

+Clearly the Web Components spec does not exist within a vacuum.
+It does present us with a focal point though, an opportunity for reflection on how the rest of the web ecosystem is ready to support it, and a list of outstanding problems which require resolutions to allow us to build standards-compilant, truly composable systems.